dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-topics.md

 To find out more details on the purpose of any of these metadata properties, please refer to [the official Azure Service Bus documentation](https://docs.microsoft.com/rest/api/servicebus/message-headers-and-properties#message-headers).

 > Note: that all times are populated by the server and are not adjusted for clock skews.

+## Subscribe to a session enabled topic

+To subscribe to a topic that has [sessions enabled](https://learn.microsoft.com/azure/service-bus-messaging/message-sessions) you can provide the following properties in the subscription metadata.

+- `requireSessions (default: false)`
+- `sessionIdleTimeoutInSec (default: 60)`
+- `maxConcurrentSessions (default: 8)`

 ## Create an Azure Service Bus broker for topics